getkeops/keops/doc/introduction/contributing.rst

    of our C++ engine, KeOps
    is fairly easy to extend with custom operations and reductions.
-   If you these instructions unclear, please let us know.
+   If you find these instructions unclear, please let us know.
    |br| |br|